openkfw/qupo/docs/portfolio_optimization/README.md

 ### Quantum or Quantum-based Algorithms

-Following are short descriptions of the three quantom solvers.
+Following are short descriptions of the three quantum solvers.

 **QIO**